winks/f5n.org/content/blog/2019/advent-of-code-2019.md

   * **TypeScript**
     * Only ever wrote a few lines at work, it seems to be pretty usable.
 Definitely want to use it more.

+## Languages that didn't make it

+  * JavaScript (21-25)
+    * Had done TypeScript - so... why?
+  * Ocaml (21-25)
+    * Just didn't have the time to dig into it again, I'm a little sad :(
+  * Pony (21-25)
+    * Skimmed the manual, looked a little too complicated for this
+  * Fennel (21-25)
+    * It looks nice but I have quite a little respect for new (to me) functional languages
+  * Kotlin (21-25)
+    * the only language where I gave up instantly, as nothing worked out of the box
+    * the compiler flags in the tutorial were all unknown
+    * `import java.io.File` - paraphrased: "Java?
+Who dis?"
+  * Scheme (21-25)
+    * Was quite at the bottom of the list, simply didn't make it to 25
+  * Racket
+    * Simply forgot to add it to the list
+  * LOLCODE, Brainfuck, etc.
+    * Just not a fan, even *I* think it's wasted time
+  * Scala
+    * just nope
+  * Haskell / PureScript
+    * I suck so bad at this, but I'd actually think about it
+  * Pascal / Delphi
+    * Maybe worth revisiting after 25 years.
+I didn't like it.
+  * Basic
+    * This might actually be fun.
+  * F#
+    * Does this even run on Linux?
+Worth investigating
+  * C#
+    * Apparently not a bad language, but the entry barrier is too high for this event

 ## The end

 Ok, so this is how I spent most of my spare time in December 2019.